 (He/Him)

-Owen has been studying HEMA for around 4 years at LHFC.
+Owen has been studying HEMA since 2018 at LHFC.
 He started shortly after moving to the UK.
 The source he primarily works with is Philippo di Vadi.
-He’s been teaching for about a year and has really enjoyed seeing his students develop and thrive as fencers.
-Since starting HEMA he’s also made friends in the broader community, with friends spread across the UK and a few even further afield.
-He has competed in several tournaments and even medalled in a few.
+He has really enjoyed seeing his students develop and thrive as fencers many of whom have gone on become great fencers in their own right.
+Since starting HEMA heโ€™s also made friends in the broader community, with friends spread across the UK and a few even further afield.
+He enjoys tournaments, teaching, and tries to keep up with all the source texts.

 Rapier